molleer/blame-alert/README.md

 ### Example

 User1 has made a new PR to a repo which is using `molleer/blame-alert`.
 He/she has deleted a few lines of code which User2 had written.
-When the PR is created, this comment is created by `molleer/blame-alert`.
+When the PR is created, this comment is added to the PR by `molleer/blame-alert`.

 ![example](https://raw.githubusercontent.com/molleer/blame-alert/master/example.png)